(Updated June 2021)

 Fibromyalgia has many symptoms, and the unfortunate side effect of these symptoms, or also considered a symptom itself, is depression, especially in women.
 At least this is what a team of international researchers, under the guidance of researchers at the University of Granada found in their study entitled, Association of different levels of depressive symptoms with symptomatology, overall disease severity, and quality of life in women with fibromyalgia.
 According to the findings of this study, the more severe the symptoms of fibromyalgia, the more likely women are to develop self-esteem problems.
-These self-esteem problems can later lead to chronic depression.

 To clarify, the symptoms that those with fibromyalgia can be wide and varied.
 However there are certain common symptoms shared by all.
 For starters, it is a chronic disorder that is characterized by tenderness and pain in the muscles, incapacitating fatigue, stiffness, numbness, headaches, sleep that does not leave you feeling refreshed, anxiety, mood alterations and pain in tender point regions.
 Fibromyalgia is fairly common and affects roughly 3 million new people every year (this number seems to be growing).
 Usually, this pain happens in localized areas, but this is not always the case.